-In 2019, the Group has entered into a restructuring arrangement with a local bank to repay all outstanding payments against a loan obtained from another local bank in previous years.
+In 2019, the Group had entered into a restructuring arrangement with a local bank to repay all outstanding payments against a loan obtained from another local bank in previous years.
 The previous loan was repaid from the funds drawn down from this new loan.
 The new loan is repayable in twenty semi-annual installments starting 31 December 2019.
 The loan carries interest at three-month EIBOR plus 1.25% per annum.
-As at 31 December 2022, the outstanding balance of this facility amounted to AED 185.2 million (2021: AED 214 million).
+As at 31 December 2023, the outstanding balance of this facility amounted to AED 161.5 million (2022: AED 185.2 million).